core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When a Recipient Context is deleted, this not only results in losing information about previously received messages from the corresponding other endpoint.
 It also results in the inability to be aware of the Security Contexts from which information has been lost.

 Therefore, if the Recipient Context is derived again from the same Security Context, there is a risk that a replayed message is not detected.
 If one Recipient Context has been deleted from the current Security Context, then the Replay Window of any new Recipient Context in this Security Context MUST be initialized as invalid.
+An exception applies when the deleted Recipient Context was created upon receiving a message and that message was not verified successfully (see {{ssec-verify-request}}, {{ssec-verify-response}}, {{sec-pairwise-verify-req}}, and {{sec-pairwise-verify-resp}}).
 Messages associated with a Recipient Context that has an invalid Replay Window MUST NOT be delivered to the application.

 If the endpoint receives a request to be processed with the new Recipient Context and the endpoint supports the CoAP Echo Option {{RFC9175}}, then it is RECOMMENDED to follow the procedure specified in {{sec-synch-challenge-response}} which establishes a valid Replay Window.
 In particular, the endpoint MUST use its Partial IV when generating the nonce and MUST include the Partial IV in the response message conveying the Echo Option.